athenasaurav/pizza-bot/README.md

 # Rasa Deployment
-Deploying Rasa Open Source Bot over Cloud using Docker.
+Deploying Rasa Open Source Bot over Cloud using Docker with API enabled and using suth token for verification.

 ## Prerequisites:
 - Docker